skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Thanks to SubwoofersIcecream for continually revising the set-ups I and contributors came up with, without whom we would probably be implementing inferior set-ups.
 In particular, thank you for the current set-ups for Steiner, Path D/E Zidane, Garnet, Freya, and the Magic-Oriented and Balanced set-ups for Quina.
 * Thanks to Terence for some Treasure Hunting Rank info, investigating how long it takes for the timer to overflow, for discovering the mechanics behind FFIX's stat system in the first place, and for providing crucial information regarding Ozma's attacks and AI.
 * Thanks to themostlazyone for bringing up the issue of the Marcus/Eiko bug, which require clarification, and for an alternative set-up for Freya.
 Thank you also for testing the Jump Rope mini-game and finding out that 9,999 is not the highest number of attainable jumps.
 * Thanks to The_Kusabi_ for *discovering* the Nero Family side-quest!
-Although it adds even more strain to the challenge, at least you discovered it at the perfect time - before NB finished his playthrough, and before I finished the update!
+Although it adds even more strain to the challenge, at least you discovered it at the perfect time &ndash; before NB finished his playthrough, and before I finished the update!
 Otherwise the discovery would've brought only resentment :-)
 * Thanks to Ultimasamuni for the disc eject trick for the sword fight mini-game!
 Hundreds of souls have been saved.
 And I can't believe it took so many years to discover this trick when it was one of the first tricks for evading the soldiers in Alexandria castle.
 * Thanks to Vizuino for discovering the 10th Promist Ring, and thus setting a major revision of the guide into motion.
 I may have hated the work and testing, but the guide is all the better for it today.
 Also thanks for the arrow manipulation trick!
 * Thanks to WampaCow2 for pointing out some omissions in the treasure lists of some of the circuits.